komyg/rm-shop-v2/tutorial.md

 }
 ```

-Finally let's connect this new resolver to the Apollo client.
-To this, update the *config/apollo-resolvers.ts* file:
+Finally let's connect this new resolver to the Apollo client by updating the *config/apollo-resolvers.ts* file:

 ```ts
 import setUnitPrice from '../resolvers/set-unit-price.resolver';